fsmk/CS-VTU-Lab-Manual/VTU/Sem5/SS_OS_Lab/07bShellLikeProgram/07bShellLikeProgram.md

 ###Aim:
-C program that creates a child process to read commands from the standard input and execute them (a minimal implementation of a shell–like program).
+C program that creates a child process to read commands from the standard input and execute them (a minimal implementation of a shell-like program).
 You can assume that no arguments will be passed to the commands to be executed.

 ####Description:
  <p>fork():it is a system call which forks a new child of a processs